tobiasgerstenberg/homepage/Readme.md

 ## Initial setup

+### Cloning the homepage repo

-- make a github account [here](https://github.com/)
+- Make a github account [here](https://github.com/).
-- ask Ari [aribeller@gmail.com](mailto:aribeller@gmail.com) or Tobi [gerstenberg@stanford.edu](mailto:gerstenberg@stanford.edu) to be added as a collaborator to the repo
+- Ask Ari ([aribeller@gmail.com](mailto:aribeller@gmail.com)) or Tobi ([gerstenberg@stanford.edu](mailto:gerstenberg@stanford.edu)) to be added as a collaborator to the repo.
-- go to your terminal and go to a directory where you'd like to clone the repository
+- Open your terminal and navigate to a directory where you'd like to clone the repository.
-- run this command in your terminal:
+- Run this command in your terminal:
 ```
 git clone --recursive -j8 https://github.com/tobiasgerstenberg/homepage.git
 ```
-- check that you're on the master branch both in the root directory, as well as in the subfolder public
+- Check that you're on the master branch both in the root directory, as well as in the subfolder public.
-- in the root director, run the following commands
+- In the root directory, run the following commands:
 ```
 git branch
 cd public